Is Cycladic Art the Origin of Minimalist Aesthetics?

 Marble head from the figure of a woman, Early Cycladic II, 2700–2500 BCE, Marble, 25.3 cm, The Metropolitan Museum of Art, New York, NY, USA and Public Domain

-Marble head from the figure of a woman, Early Cycladic II, 2700–2500 BCE, Marble, 25.3 cm, The Metropolitan Museum of Art, New York, NY, USA und Public Domain
+Marble head from the figure of a woman, Early Cycladic II, 2700–2500 BCE, Marble, 25.3 cm, The Metropolitan Museum of Art, New York, NY, USA available under Met’s Open Access policy (CC0)

-In Brâncuși’s sculpture “Muse” from 1912 (seen in the picture above) this influence is visible: in this work, Brâncuși reduces the characteristics of the face to an abstract, almost geometric form, which resembles the reduction and abstraction of the Cycladic statues.
+In Brâncuși’s sculpture “Muse” from 1912 this influence is visible: in this work, Brâncuși reduces the characteristics of the face to an abstract, almost geometric form, which resembles the reduction and abstraction of the Cycladic statues.
 Through this simplification, he managed to achieve universal beauty and harmony, which is also expressed in Cycladic Art.

 Most of the sculptures from the early Cycladic period represent women in various forms; some have natural body proportions, while others are depicted in highly schematic shapes.
-Their forms were simplified to broad, flat planes, probably designed with the aid of a compass, protractor, and ruler.4
+Their forms were simplified to broad, flat planes, probably designed with a compass, protractor, and ruler.4

 For Amedeo Modigliani, an Italian painter and sculptor who lived and worked in Paris in the early 20th century, the depiction of women was also a central theme in his work.
-By emphasizing linearity and avoiding detail, Modigliani drew on the reduction and simplicity of Cycladic sculpture.
-His work “Woman’s Head” from 1912 (pictured below) is a perfect example of how he took the Cycladic presentation of femininity and developed it in his own style.
+He was fascinated by African art and was inspired by the formal language of the Fang masks of Gabon, among others.
+Nevertheless, the reduction and simplicity of Cycladic sculpture can also be found in his work.
+His sculpture “Woman’s Head” from 1912 (fig. 7) is a perfect example of how he took the Cycladic presentation of femininity and developed it in his own style.

 Head and neck from a marble figure, Early Cycladic II, 2700–2500 BCE, Marble, 6.6 cm x 3.8 cm, The Metropolitan Museum of Art, New York, NY, USA and Public Domain